ooksanen/acf-focuspoint/README.md

 # ACF: FocusPoint

 Adds a new "FocusPoint" field type to [Advanced Custom Fields](https://www.advancedcustomfields.com/) allowing users to select a focal point on images.

-This plugin is loosely based on [ACF Focal Point Field](https://github.com/jhealey5/acf-focal_point), edited to suit my needs.
+If you find this plugin useful, please consider sponsoring the development by clicking the Sponsor button or [directly through PayPal](https://paypal.me/ooksanen/5eur).

 -----------------------